The difference between direct costs and indirect costs

 Comparing Direct Costs and Indirect Costs

-The essential difference between direct costs and indirect costs is that only direct costs can be traced to specific cost objects.
+• Traceability to cost objects.
+Only direct costs can be traced to specific cost objects.
 A cost object is something for which a cost is compiled, such as a product, service, customer, project, or activity.
-These costs are usually only classified as direct or indirect costs if they are for production activities, not for administrative activities (which are considered period costs).
+Indirect costs are shared among multiple cost objects - they cannot be traced to a specific cost object.

 Related AccountingTools Courses